 Deep Dive: Ch-Ch-Ch-Changes

 It may not come as a surprise—to those who know me, at least—that I'd made many changes during construction, and will likely continue to do so even after I've "finished" my home and moved in.
-Here's an overview of some of the bigger changes I made along the way (I've made hundreds of small, subtle ones not worth the bandwidth).
+Here's an overview of some of the bigger changes I made along the way.

 Without question, the roof saw the biggest changes of the entire project.
 Even after I'd begun framing the garage, I was still going to use my architect's "reversed facing shed roof" design (shown in Blueprint versus As-Built).
 As I worked through the framing challenge in my head, I came to the conclusion that it would be more trouble than it was worth to build that way, and I switched to a simple gable roof with a 12:1 pitch, which was far easier to build.
 I was only going to use gable roofs on the top and bottom levels; the middle level would be a short shed roof, and I started building it that way, as seen in the 21 April 2017 photo below left, showing the header board and rafter hangers in place.

 However, I began to sense that the shed roof didn't fit with the rest of the new roof lines.
 After making some pencil sketches, I confirmed that it looked odd, almost like a mistake.
 So, a week later I'd torn out what I'd started, and began building another 12:1 gable roof (above right), which nicely unified the appearance of the house.